Modules and Extensions¶

 The backend is using a similar concept, where each app can define an

-installation function such as install_backend
+installation function such as install_backend in order to register backend

 sections to the backend system.